samcartersmith/cds/packages/illustrations/README.md

 - [CDS Illustration Figma light styles](https://www.figma.com/file/skPXKFmI64GqqEkOaBSHcL/%F0%9F%8C%9E--Illustration-Light-Styles?t=NAycPBCIl5jp15ou-6)
 - [CDS Illustration Figma dark styles](https://www.figma.com/file/etJaiHq7aFlJFICLKIrcK7/%F0%9F%8C%9A--Illustration-Dark-Styles?t=NAycPBCIl5jp15ou-6)

+### Summary

+The [CDS Illustrations Figma components](https://www.figma.com/file/LmkJatvMRVzNgfiIkJDb99/%E2%9C%A8-Illustrations) are composed of vectors which leverage the [CDS Figma Illustration light color styles](https://www.figma.com/file/skPXKFmI64GqqEkOaBSHcL/%F0%9F%8C%9E--Illustration-Light-Styles?t=NAycPBCIl5jp15ou-6) to power their color fills.
+This allows design to create a single light mode version and engineering handles creating the dark mode version through the CDS Figma plugin or through code generation.

+In order for engineering to be able to generate a dark mode versions of an illustration asset, we need to pull information about the light and dark mode color styles from Figma (`yarn nx run figma-styles:sync`).
+The CDS Illustration color styles should not change often and can be run on an as-needed basis.

 ### Commands

 1. Add a .env.local file at root of repo